GoogleCloudPlatform/gradle-appengine-plugin/README.md

 The GAE plugin defines the following tasks:

+* `gaeCronInfo`: Verifies and prints the scheduled task (cron) configuration.
+* `gaeEnhance`: Enhances DataNucleus classes by using byte-code manipulation to make your normal Java classes "persistable".
+* `gaeLogs`: Retrieves log data for the application running on App Engine.
+* `gaeRollback`: Undoes a partially completed update for the given application.
 * `gaeRun`: Starts a local development server running your project code.
-* `gaeEnhance`: Enhances DataNucleus classes by using byte-code manipulation to make your normal Java classes "persistable".
+* `gaeStop`: Stops the local development server.
+* `gaeUpdateCron`: Updates the schedule task (cron) configuration for the app, based on the cron.xml file.
+* `gaeUpdateDos`: Updates the DoS protection configuration for the app, based on the dos.xml file.
+* `gaeUpdateIndexes`: Updates datastore indexes in App Engine to include newly added indexes.
+* `gaeUpdateQueues`: Updates the task queue configuration (queue.xml) in App Engine.
 * `gaeUpload`: Uploads files for an application given the application's root directory.
 The application ID and version are taken from the appengine-web.xml file.
-* `gaeRollback`: Undoes a partially completed update for the given application.
-* `gaeUpdateIndexes`: Updates datastore indexes in App Engine to include newly added indexes.
 * `gaeVacuumIndexes`: Deletes unused indexes in App Engine server.
-* `gaeUpdateQueues`: Updates the task queue configuration (queue.xml) in App Engine.
-* `gaeUpdateDos`: Updates the DoS protection configuration for the app, based on the dos.xml file.
-* `gaeUpdateCron`: Updates the schedule task (cron) configuration for the app, based on the cron.xml file.
-* `gaeCronInfo`: Verifies and prints the scheduled task (cron) configuration.
-* `gaeLogs`: Retrieves log data for the application running on App Engine.
 * `gaeVersion`: Prints detailed version information about the SDK, Java and the operating system.

 ## Project layout

 The GAE plugin uses the same layout as the War plugin.

+## Convention properties

+The GAE plugin defines the following convention properties in the `gae` closure:

+* `httpPort`: The TCP port which Tomcat should listen for HTTP requests on (defaults to 8080).
+* `stopPort`: The TCP port which Tomcat should listen for admin requests on (defaults to 8081).
+* `stopKey`: The key to pass to Tomcat when requesting it to stop (defaults to null).

+Within the `gae` you can define optional properties in a closure named `appcfg`:

+* `email`: The email address of the Google account of an administrator for the application, for actions that require signing in.
+If omitted and no cookie is stored from a previous use of the command, the command will prompt for this value.
+* `server`: The App Engine server hostname (defaults to appengine.google.com).
+* `host`: The hostname of the local machine for use with remote procedure calls.
+* `passIn`: Do not store the administrator sign-in credentials as a cookie; prompt for a password every time.
+* `httpProxy`: Use the given HTTP proxy to contact App Engine.
+* `httpsProxy`: Use the given HTTPS proxy to contact App Engine, when using HTTPS.
+If `httpProxy` is given but `httpsProxy` is not, both HTTP and HTTPS requests will use the given proxy.

+The task `gaeLogs` requires you to at least define the file to write the logs to.
+Define the tasks properties in the closure `logs`:

+* `numDays`: The number of days of log data to retrieve, ending on the current date at midnight UTC.
+A value of 0 retrieves all available logs.
+If --append is given, then the default is 0, otherwise the default is 1.
+* `severity`: The minimum log level for the log messages to retrieve.
+The value is a number corresponding to the log
+level: 4 for CRITICAL, 3 for ERROR, 2 for WARNING, 1 for INFO, 0 for DEBUG.
+All messages at the given log level and above will be retrieved (defaults to 1 (INFO)).
+* `append`: Tells the plugin to append logs to the log output file instead of overwriting the file.
+This simply appends the requested data, it does not guarantee the file won't contain duplicate error messages.
+If this argument is not specified, the plugin will overwrite the log output file.
+* `outputFile`: The file the logs get written to.

+### Example

+    gae {
+        httpPort = 8085

+        appcfg {
+            email = "benjamin.muschko@gmail.com"
+            passIn = true

+            logs {
+                severity = 1
+                outputFile = new File("mylogs.txt")
+            }
+        }
+    }